Make sure your vote counts!

 - change your party enrollment

 If you move within your county call your County Board of Elections for specific instructions.

 HOW CAN I VOTE IN PRIMARY ELECTIONS?

-You must be enrolled in one of the seven recognized parties (i.e., Republican, Democrat, Independence, Conservative, Liberal, Right To Life, Green, or Working Families) and there must be a primary in the party in which you are enrolled.
+You must be enrolled in one of the four recognized parties (i.e., Democrat, Republican, Conservative and Working Families) and there must be a primary in the party in the election district in which you are enrolled.

 HOW DO I INDICATE MY CHOICE OF A PARTY?